uNetworking/uWebSockets.js/README.md

 ```

 ### Benchmarks
-Performance retention is up to 70% of native C++ µWebSockets v0.15.
+Performance retention is up to 70% of native C++ [µWebSockets](https://github.com/uNetworking/uWebSockets) v0.15.
+That puts it some 20x as fast as Deno and even faster than most C++-only servers, all from within a JavaScript VM.
 ![](https://github.com/uNetworking/uWebSockets/blob/master/misc/bigshot_lineup.png)

 ### Kick-start